bbonny/quiz-react/README.md

 }
 ```

-Our component has all data it needs to display a quiz.
-We can add a few methods to make it alive: go to the next question, add a user answer, redo the quiz, compute the current score:
+Our component has all the data it needs to display a quiz.
+We can add a few methods to make it dynamic: go to the next question, add a user answer, redo the quiz, compute the current score:
 ```javascript
   nextStep: function(){
     this.setState({step: (this.state.step + 1)});